arrow

 Batch Processing TPS

-In the case of batch transaction TPS, data for business transactions is grouped in batches of a predefined size, and processed periodically.
-By correlating batch size with the desirable periods of processing or by defining particular periods of processing, admins can regulate how batches are processed.
+In the case of batch transaction TPS, data for business transactions is grouped in batches of a predefined size and processed periodically.
+By correlating batch size with the desirable processing periods or by defining particular processing periods, admins can regulate how batches are processed.

 Batch processing systems are often used for tasks that are not time-sensitivity and can be accumulated for some time, such as: